doc-detective/doc-detective.github.io/docs/get-started/actions/find.md

 # find

-The `find` action locations an element in the current interface and interacts with it, such as validating its text content, clicking it, or typing into it.
+The `find` action locates an element in the current interface and interacts with it, such as validating its text content, clicking it, or typing into it.

 > For comprehensive options, see the [`find`](/docs/references/schemas/find) reference.